mkidson/mkidson_obsidian_vault/MSc/To-Do files/First Draft Feedback.md

 - [ ] Photo of n-lab
 - [ ] Photo of sphere wrapped
 - [ ] Photo of deconstructed and constructed
+- [ ] Check the labels of t_long and t_short etc to fit those used in chapter 2
 - [ ] Angular Tests
 	- [x] Collimator width
 	- [ ] Change title to talk about 14.1 MeV with the STNG